MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 ## (Optional) Use cookie sharing if necessary

 By default, the Microsoft Edge and Internet Explorer processes don't share session cookies, and this lack of sharing can be inconvenient in some cases while using IE mode.
-For example, when a user has to reauthenticate in IE mode when previously they are accustomed to doing so or when signing out of a Microsoft Edge session doesn't sign out of the Internet Explorer mode session for critical transactions.
+For example, when a user has to reauthenticate in IE mode when previously they're accustomed to doing so or when signing out of a Microsoft Edge session doesn't sign out of the Internet Explorer mode session for critical transactions.
 In these scenarios, you can configure specific cookies set by SSO to be sent from Microsoft Edge to Internet Explorer so the authentication experience becomes more seamless by eliminating the need to reauthenticate.
 For more information, see [Cookie sharing from Microsoft Edge to Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

 ## See also